Artist (film): Novel

 Artist is an adaptation of the English novel Dreams in Prussian Blue by Paritosh Uttam, a techie-turned-writer who was born in Thiruvananthapuram to UP parents.
-Paritosh is a graduate from IIT Madras, and has a full-time job as a software professional, based in Pune.
-Dreams In Prussian Blue was published in 2010.
-Paritosh Uttam says, "A few months after its release Shyamaprasad contacted me through my website and said that he had read it and had liked it because the themes it dealt with vibed with his thoughts.
+Paritosh is a graduate of IIT Madras and has a full-time job as a software professional in Pune.
+Dreams in Prussian Blue was published in 2010.
+Paritosh Uttam says, "A few months after its release, Shyamaprasad contacted me through my website and said that he had read it and had liked it because the themes it dealt with vibed with his thoughts.
 He said he would like to make a film based on it.
 I found out that Shyamaprasad is an acclaimed director and was glad to say yes.
 We talked over email and phone about how to take this forward.
 The novel is my work but its adaptation to the screen is fully Shyamaprasad's".
 Shyamaprasad says that transforming this story narrated in words onto the visual medium was certainly a challenge.
 The film is set in Kerala in 2013, unlike the book, which had its backdrop in Mumbai in 2010.

 Filming

 The film's shooting commenced in February 2013.
 It was shot completely in Thiruvananthapuram, Kerala, with several scenes set in the College of Fine Arts in the city.
 Like Shyamaprasad's previous film English: An Autumn in London, Artist was also shot in sync sound.
-Sohail Sanwari was the sound designer and Shamdat the cinematographer of the film.
+Sohail Sanwari was the sound designer and Shamdat was the cinematographer.